Commercial Real Estate Lease Agreements in Florida

 A lessor (also known as the landlord) is the person who grants the lease of real property to another party, the lessee (the tenant).
 The lessee pays the landlord or lessor for a right to use the real property for a certain period of time.
 Corporate entities can also take on the role of either lessor or lessee.
 A written lease may be executed by the corporate entity provided that the either the president, vice president, or chief executive officer sign the commercial real estate lease agreement and that the lease contain a corporate seal, according to F.S. §692.01.

-The following terms should be included in a written commercial real estate lease agreement including: (1) party names, (2) a description of the subject property, (3) the lease term, (4) the amount of rent payment, (5) language in the agreement showing a meeting of the minds that both parties intended to create a lease agreement for real property, (6) and signatures of all parties to the lease.
-Additionally, there may be supplementary terms in the lease despite that they are not required by state law.
+The following terms should be included in a written commercial real estate lease agreement including: (1) party names (today, in commercial leases, most landlords also name the individual with the business entity), (2) a description of the subject property, (3) the lease term (can be in years or months), (4) the amount of rent payment, (5) language in the agreement showing a meeting of the minds that both parties intended to create a lease agreement for real property, (6) signatures of all parties to the lease and (7) security deposit.
+There may also be supplementary terms in the lease despite that they are not required by state law.
 Some of these additional terms may include, lessee use restrictions, rent modifications for leases greater than one year, lessee expense for specific repairs and/or services, indemnification clauses, subletting and assignment clauses, insurance requirement for lessee and lessor, and mediation/arbitration clauses.
+Furthermore, the lease may include a section called "Restriction on Use of Subject Property," which include a report on what the business will be allowed to do on the leased premises.
+Usually, this section will require writing up a description of the type of business on the premises and the purpose of the business.

 Exculpatory clause is also a term that comes up in a commercial real estate lease agreement.
 The purpose of an exculpatory clause is to relieve a party from liability of an injury that occurs on the premises as a result of a negligent act.
 Generally, the lessor puts in this clause into the lease to further insulate himself from any liability associated with the lease.
 Although, the courts are not supportive of this provision in lease agreements, they are enforceable if the clause is written in clearly into the agreement.
 However, an exculpatory clause will not be enforced when the injury occurred as a violation of law.